The world's largest coronavirus lockdown is having a dramatic impact on pollution in India - KEYT | KCOY

 “Obviously, this is not the most ideal way to bring down air pollution, but it does prove that air pollution is manmade,” Lavakare said.
 “It gives a lot of encouragement and hope that we can bring pollution down.”

-The coronavirus crisis also presents India with an opportunity to invest in a clean energy future, said Dahia from CREA.
+The coronavirus crisis also presents India with an opportunity to invest in a clean energy future, said Dahiya from CREA.

-“India (is) a highly fossil-fueled country,” said Dahia.
+“India (is) a highly fossil-fueled country,” said Dahiya.
 “In order to tackle pollution, we need to tackle that.”

 “When we come out of the outbreak, it will be interesting to see if we invest money in the cleaner future,” he added. “(Do) we ramp up the old fossil fuel based intensive industries, or we go towards more sustainable options.”